Rey-EL/public-portfolio/cybersecurity-labs/linux-least-privilege-lab/README.md

-# linux-least-privilege-lab
+# Linux File Permission Hardening

+## Project Overview

-This project demonstrates a hands-on audit and remediation of file permissions in a Linux environment to enforce the Principle of Least Privilege.
-This was a lab exercise from the Google Cybersecurity Certificate program.
+This project from the Google Cybersecurity Certificate program demonstrates the process of auditing and remediating file permissions in a Linux environment to enforce the Principle of Least Privilege.

 ---

-## Objective
+## Scenario

-To perform a security audit on a user's project directory, identify file and directory permissions that violate security policy, and use `chmod` to apply the correct permissions.
+As a security analyst, you are tasked with performing a security audit on a user's project directory.
+The audit reveals several permission misconfigurations that violate security policy, such as world-writable files and directories with excessive group permissions.
+Your goal is to identify these issues and apply the correct permissions using `chmod`.

 ---

-## 1. Vulnerability Assessment
+## Vulnerability Assessment

 The first step was to assess the security posture of the `/home/researcher2/projects` directory.
 Using `ls -la`, I identified several permission misconfigurations.